ReiniervanLimpt/web-app-from-scratch-1920/README.md

 used database: 🌐 https://www.thecocktaildb.com/

-My webapp allows users to search for cocktails based on ingredient ie. :lemon: lemon(shows the most results), :orange: orange, lime etc in combination with a selection of alcoholic drinks which serve as a filter through a big array of cocktails!
+My webapp allows users to search for cocktails based on ingredient ie. lemon(shows the most results), orange, lime etc in combination with a selection of alcoholic drinks which serve as a filter through a big array of cocktails!

 ### :star: Installation:
 Clone this repository: